 If you want the look of this one from designer TimCC, then be sure to use different colored filament for the different parts of the design when printing.

-Once it's been printed and assembled, you can just drop a small ball inside and watch your cats go crazy swiping at it.
-If you don't have a ball, then you can even print the one that comes with the design.
-(Just remember to use ABS, in case your cat tries to eat the ball.)
+Once it's been printed and assembled, you can just drop a standard ping-pong ball inside and watch your cats go crazy swiping at it.

 You need supports for this print.